ox-it/munki-rebrand/README.md

 munki_rebrand is a script to rebrand the Managed Software Center app from Greg Neagle's [Munki](https://github.com/munki/munki).
 It allows you to give the app a different name in Finder (in all localized languages if required), modify its icon, and add an optional postinstall script to the installer pkg.

+## Pre-requisites
+ * Apple Mac running OS X/macOS 10.11+
+ * Python 2 (system Python is fine)
+ * Xcode **8+** and all its additional components installed (will need to open and run any new version of Xcode)
+ * `git` (from Xcode Command Line Tools or `brew install git`)

 ## Usage

 Please note: munki_rebrand must be run as root in order to successfully build the output pkg.
-You will need Xcode (7+) and its command-line tools installed. **It is important to open and run any newly installed version of Xcode and ensure its additional components are installed before trying to run munki-rebrand, or the build may fail.**
+You will need Xcode (8+) and its command-line tools installed. **It is important to open and run any newly installed version of Xcode and ensure its additional components are installed before trying to run munki-rebrand, or the build may fail.**

 At its simplest you can use ```sudo ./munki_rebrand.py --appname "Amazing Software Center"``` to rename Managed Software Center to Amazing Software Center in the Finder where the language is set to English (U.S.) and you install Munki with the outputted pkg file.
 Use the ```--localized``` option to also changed all localized versions of Managed Software Center to your desired app name.